mendersoftware/mender-docs/08.Server-integration/04.Mender-Gateway/10.Mutual-TLS-authentication/99.MTLS-ambassador-migration/docs.md

     category: docs
 ---

-This guide will take you through the process of migrating from the deprecated `mtls-ambassador` to Mender Gateway.
-Mender Gateway is a drop-in replacement of the `mtls-ambassador`.
+This guide will take you through the process of migrating from the deprecated Mender mTLS Ambassador to Mender Gateway which is drop-in replacement.

 ## Prerequisites
-1. You have a running `mtls-ambassador` deployment.
+1. You have a running `mender-mtls` deployment based on the Ambassador.
-2. You have the required key and certificate files for the `mtls-ambassador`.
+2. You have the required key and certificate files previously used for the ambassador.
-3. You have a DNS name pointing to the `mtls-ambassador` service.
+3. You have a DNS name pointing to the `mender-mtls` service.

 ## Migration steps
 ### 1. Install Mender Gateway
 Follow the [Production installation with Kubernetes guide](../03.Production-installation-with-kubernetes/docs.md) to install the Mender Gateway with mTLS support.

+The new kubernetes deployment will be named `mender-mtls-gateway`.

 !!!!!
-Make sure to use the same keys and certificates that you used for the `mtls-ambassador` deployment.
+Make sure to use the same keys and certificates that you used for the `mender-mtls` deployment.

 ### 2. Verify the Load Balancer is deployed
 Depending on your cloud provider, you should have a L4 Load Balancer deployed in front of the Mender Gateway service.